Discrete Geometry Group and Topological Combinatorics

-The “Discrete Geometry” group (head: Prof. Günter M. Ziegler) concentrates on
+The “Discrete Geometry Group and Topological Combinatorics” group (acting head: Prof. Raman Sanyal, head: Prof. Günter M. Ziegler) concentrates on

 - problems in discrete geometry (in particular: polytope theory, discrete differential geometry, reflection groups, geometry of numbers) and

-It is presently supported by Deutsche Forschungsgemeinschaft DFG via the joint Mathematics graduate school of the three Berlin universities Berlin Mathematical School, the Berlin-Munich Collaborative Research Center Discretization in Geometry and Dynamics (project A03 Geometric constraints for polytopes and project CaP Communication and presentation) as well as the Research Training Group Methods for Discrete Structures.
+It is presently supported by Deutsche Forschungsgemeinschaft DFG via the joint Mathematics graduate school of the three Berlin universities Berlin Mathematical School, the Berlin-Munich Collaborative Research Center Discretization in Geometry and Dynamics (project A03 Geometric constraints for polytopes and project CaP Communication and presentation) as well as the Research Training Group Facets of Complexity.

 The group is grateful for past support by the DFG Research Center “Matheon – Mathematics for Key Technologies” and by the European Research Council via an ERC Advanced Grant “SDModels: Structured Discrete Models as a basis for studies in Geometry, Numerical Analysis, Topology, and Visualization”.